Emil Wolfgang Menzel Jr.: Scientific career

-Another set of landmark studies by Emil Menzel involved his descriptions of cooperative tool use in captive chimpanzees.
+Another set of landmark studies by Menzel involved his descriptions of cooperative tool use in captive chimpanzees.
 While working at the Tulane Primate Center, a number of chimpanzees had learned to escape from their enclosure.
 The escapes almost always occurred after the researchers and care staff had left for the day, suggesting that the apes were inhibiting their behavior until circumstances were ripe for a break out.
 To find out what the chimpanzees were doing in their efforts to escape, Menzel and his colleagues set up a camera to film their behavior while no one was present.
 As it turned out, the chimpanzees were dragging long branches to the enclosure wall and holding the branches, like poles, which allowed the chimpanzees to scale the wall and leap over the top.
 Emil's demonstration of cooperative behavior by the chimpanzees remains at the forefront of current debates over the role of cooperation in the evolution of social cognition and language.

 Though a naturalist and ethologist at heart, Emil Menzel did not sit idly as technology improved and allowed for alternative ways of testing chimpanzee cognition.
 He was one of the first scientists to use video technology to ask questions about chimpanzees' understanding spatial relations, particularly in regard to the use of ego- and allocentric cues.